momocow/node-cq-websocket/README.md

 # node-cq-websocket
-A Node SDK  for developing CoolQ apps which are depending on WebSocket plugins on CoolQ.
+A Node websocket SDK for CoolQ HTTP API plugin.